Finding the largest shipping companies on earth is quite a bit of a challenge. At first, I thought this was an easy task.

 Established in September 1885, NYK Group was an outcome of the merger between Mitsubishi Mail Steamship Company and Kyodo Unyu Kaisha.

-Their integration resulted into the adoption of its present name, the Nippon Yusen Kabushiki Kaisha (NYK Group).
+Their integration resulted in the adoption of its present name, the Nippon Yusen Kabushiki Kaisha (NYK Group).

 Fleet and Offices